alievk/avatarify-python/README.md

 The steps 11-12 are required only once during setup.

 ## Setup avatars
+Avatarify comes with a standard set of avatars of famous people, but you can extend this set simply copying your avatars into `avatars` folder.

+Follow these advices for better visual quality:
+* Make square crop of your avatar picture.
+* Crop avatar's face so that it's not too close not too far.
+Use standard avarars as reference.
-Copy your avatars into `avatars` folder.
-Crop pictures to make them square.
-Prefer pictures with uniform background.
+* Prefer pictures with uniform background.
+It will diminish visual artifacts.

 ## Run
 Your web cam must be plugged-in.